 - Close the jar and place it on a dinner plate on the counter to ferment.

-- After a few days, when the fermentation process starts (the water will become cloudy and there will be some bubbles on the top), remember to open the jar once a day and let the gas out.
+- After a few days, when the fermentation process starts (the water will become cloudy and there will be some bubbles on the top), remember to twist the lid open once a day and let the gas out (no need to lift it.
 Then close it back again (this is called "burping" the jar).

 Nutrition Information:Yield: 1 Serving Size: 1 gallon